anewsha08/WellNest/README.md

 # WellNest
-An for tracking and monitoring helth
+An for tracking and monitoring health